SchwarzIT/community-stackit-go-client/README.md

 go get github.com/SchwarzIT/community-stackit-go-client@latest
 ```

-## Usage example
+## Usage

-To get started, a Service Account[^1] and a Customer Account[^2] must be in place
+### Pre-conditions

+In order to use the client, a Service Account must be created using [Service Account API](https://api.stackit.schwarz/service-account/openapi.v1.html#operation/post-projects-projectId-service-accounts-v2)<br />
+After creation, assign roles to the Service Account using [Membership API](https://api.stackit.schwarz/membership-service/openapi.v1.html#operation/post-organizations-organizationId-projects-projectId-roles-roleName-service-accounts)<br />
+If your Service Account needs to operate outside the scope of your project, you may need to contact STACKIT to assign further permissions

-If you're not sure how to get this information, please contact [STACKIT support](https://support.stackit.cloud)
+For further assistance, please contact [STACKIT support](https://support.stackit.cloud)

+## Code example

 ```Go
 package main